 Exploring wilderness requires adventurous minds and off-road campers.
-To help you in such endeavour here is our list of best off-road pop-up campers for 2016.....
+To help you in such endeavour.
+Find at the bottom our list of best off-road pop-up campers for 2023.

 New generation of Escapod Off-road travel trailers: All-fiberglass Topo-2

 As it often happens in life, our “appetite grows as we eat”, so not surprisingly, Escapod came up with a new “upgraded” model under the name Topo-2.
 The new model is a bit larger than its predecessor to accommodate new features that seem to answer customers’ expectations as well as includes numerous TOPO’s options as standard features.
 Sadly (for some RV-ers), to fully focus production efforts on the new TOPO-2 model, its predecessor TOPO was discontinued....

 The TOPO-2 with its all-fiber, single-piece shell represents a radical technological change compared to the previous model (TOPO).
 It is made of high-density polyethylene (HDPE) and a lightweight honeycomb PET core.....

 See details at: --> Escapod Topo2 Off-road Travel Trailer

 The Escapod Topo is a rugged camper designed for off-road environment.
 With its huge cargo capacity (dry weight of 1,600 lbs and GAWR of 3,500 lb), functional design and furnishing as well as stylishness not only due to warm interior’s birch-ply finish but also exterior graphics and inherent to teardrops charm, it offers a simple “hitch-and-go” solution for nature aficionados.